Why I stopped counting calories and macros a long, long time ago

 the new me

 Coming from someone who's had her "ideal physique" for years...
 I strongly suggest entering this process focusing on wellness and balance vs. numbers and aesthetics.
 I had my ideal figure... yet I was living a restricted and miserable life.
 What good is 10-15% body fat if you aren't enjoying your day to day?
 Personally, I'd take a healthy 20-25% percent and the extra 10-15 pounds in exchange for a sustainable lifestyle.
-Focus on how you feel, how you are treating your body, and enter this process with a wholistic point of view; this approach will make counting far less appealing.
+Focus on how you feel, how you are treating your body, and enter this process with a holistic point of view; this approach will make counting far less appealing.
 It may take longer, but I promise you it's worth it.

 Giving up counting and obsessing has allowed for flexibility in many other areas of my health journey.
-I've ditched my scale and now weigh myself maybe every 3-6 months.
+I've ditched my scale and now weigh myself maybe every year or two.
 I go to the gym max 4 times per week, and some weeks I only go twice and that's okay.
 When I travel, I eat all the food without feeling an ounce of guilt.
 When it comes to my physique, sometimes I'm shredded, other times I'm not - and I'm okay and happy with my body either way.

 I focus on nourishing and strengthening my body.
 My purpose and perspective with this journey has done a complete 180.
 I focus on feeling great and constantly being active.
 This is a life I wish for all on this journey.